-Passwords can be a real pain.
-Although the National Institute of Standards and Technology reversed its strict recommendations for user passwords, many services still demand unique, complex passwords with numbers and characters to keep our accounts secure.
+Passwords are a real pain.
+Although the National Institute of Standards and Technology reversed its strict recommendations for user passwords, many services still demand unique, complex passwords to keep our accounts secure.
 But our brains simply can’t remember them all.
 What’s a web surfer to do?
 Grab a decent password manager.

 LastPass (Windows, Mac, Linux, Chrome)